 1. The winter temperature is optimal for running.
 The colder it is, the lower the body is subjected to stress during exercise.
 Specialists say that the optimum temperature for running is 5 degrees.
 Not coincidentally, most marathons in which notable performances are obtained are organized in October-November.

 2. Jogging in winter helps us to ‘trick’ our metabolism (to no longer store fat) and to maintain our weight.
+Cold exposure activates brown fat tissue, which burns calories to generate heat rather than storing them.
+This metabolic boost continues even after your run ends, as your body works to restore normal temperature.

 6. Running on snow is more friendly for the joints than running on asphalt.
+Fresh snow provides natural cushioning that reduces impact forces by up to 25% compared to pavement.
+This softer surface engages stabilizing muscles differently, improving balance and proprioception.

 Last thoughts: